Theme 5 FAIR > projects 1-7

-The FAIR Guiding Principles for scientific data stewardship state that data should be Findable, Accessible, Inter-operable, and Re-usable (FAIR).
-These principles are part of the growing movement toward more open and transparent science.
-Making traumatic stress research data more FAIR can promote better science, enhance understanding of trauma impact and recovery, and ultimately benefit trauma-exposed individuals and communities around the world.
-But to date most traumatic stress studies have not been designed with data preservation, sharing, or re-use in mind.
-Projects in this theme will create resources that can facilitate FAIR data across the field of traumatic stress studies.
+As part of the growing movement toward more open and transparent science, the FAIR Guiding Principles for scientific data stewardship state that data should be Findable, Accessible, Inter-operable, and Re-usable (FAIR).
+Making traumatic stress research data more FAIR promotes better science, enhances understanding of trauma impact and recovery, and ultimately benefits trauma-exposed individuals and communities around the world.
+Projects in this theme are creating resources to facilitate FAIR data across the field of traumatic stress studies.

 1. FINDABLE TRAUMA DATA